1EyedRabbit/IaC-tf-cloudBuild/README.md

 `backend.tf`: Configures the Terraform remote state to use the Cloud Storage bucket you created.

+`cloudbuild.yaml`: This is the core of the CI/CD pipeline, defining the conditional execution of `terraform plan` and `terraform apply` based on the Git branch.

 ## How to make this work ?

 ## Test it out and validate